csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-07-11-powershell-remoting-with-winrm.md

 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/winrm.jpg" class="img-fluid" alt="winrm">

-There various alternatives to WinRM exist in Windows, including WMIC, PsExec (Sysinternals Utility), WinRS (Windows Remote Shell), and OpenSSH.
+There various alternatives to WinRM exist in Windows, including WMIC, PsExec (Sysinternals Utility)[1](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec), WinRS (Windows Remote Shell), and OpenSSH.
 Different tools might be preferred based on specific needs, limitations, or security requirements but WinRM is the one of the most preferred ones.
 WinRM (Windows Remote Management) can be considered the "official" way for remote management and automation tasks in Windows environments.
 It's a Microsoft-supported feature that provides a standardized management interface and protocol for remote access and execution of PowerShell commands, scripts, and other management tasks.